oplS17projects/2d-Shooter/DANNY_NGUYEN.md

 ```

 ## 3. Object-Orientation
-The majority of our game relies on mostly three objects the player, monsters, and bullets.
+The majority of our game relies on mostly three objects the player, monsters, bullets, and updating the world.
 Here is a small excerpt of code
 I wrote to keep track of the players health.
 We check to see if absolute value of the player's x and y coordinate minus the
 monster's x y coordinate is less than the image height and width of the monster and if so then we know that they are "touching"
 so we subtract 1 from the player's health.
 Here we also use the monsters object to manipulate the player objects 'health'.